-I'm Hailey Bailey and I'm a crochet pattern designer and indie yarn dyer residing in Salem, OR, with my husband Jeff and our animal children, Dexter the Corgi, Roxy the mini Aussie, and Charlie the tortoise.
+I'm Hailey Bailey and I'm a crochet pattern designer and indie yarn dyer residing in Salem, OR, with my husband Jeff, our son Archer, and our animal children, Dexter the Corgi, Roxy the mini Aussie, and Charlie the tortoise.

 I create hand-dyed yarn and crochet patterns for those who love nature, color, a bit of texture, and a modern but classic style.
 I learned to crochet in 2016, but I’ve been a maker all my life.
 I was the weird kid you would find in the back of the room crumpling construction paper into balls and shaping them into birds (true story).
 My crochet designs and yarns are inspired by nature and informed by a background in Art Therapy Counseling.
 Art has always been my own therapy and helped me through some of the hardest moments of my life.